kriegalex/vscode-cuda/README.md

 ## Planned features

-Below are listed the features that ideally should be available in this extension.
-There is no guarantees this features will be implemented, so feel free to fork this project and propose pull requests.
+Below are listed the features that ideally should be available for the CUDA language.
+Intellisense and debugging will probably coexist in another repository.
+There is no guarantees this features will be implemented.

 - Intellisense basic support: go to functions definition and declaration
 - CMake integration: make this extension work together with existing CMake Tools, as CMake (3.8)3.9 added official support for CUDA language